New Research: Key Findings on the State of Education-Led Growth

 Reporting and Analytics

 • Does the LMS allow you to measure traffic sources?
 Which sources are driving the most people to your eLearning destination?
-Ask if the LMS supports UTM tracking codes and affiliate tracking so you can understand what’s driving traffic to the academy or site.
+Ask if the LMS supports UTM tracking codes and affiliate tracking so that you can understand what’s driving traffic to the academy or site.

 • Can you easily export data from the LMS?
 Ideally, your LMS has a built-in reporting dashboard.
 However, learner-generated data becomes even more valuable when you can combine your LMS data with data from other sources for analysis.